Digital product development guide

 Threat and security analysis

-A threat and security analysis helps to both mitigate these dangers and to have a plan ready in case something goes wrong.
-Preparation and back up plans are essential in avoiding these threats
+A thorough threat and security analysis helps both to mitigate potential dangers and to ensure that a plan is in place in case something goes wrong.
+Preparation and backup plans are essential to minimising risks and maintaining the resilience of a system.

 Threat and security analysis checklist